Srafington/Cosplay-Prop-Code/FO4-Last Minute/README.md

 ## There be CircuitPython Code Ahead

-Built on CPy V3, you'll need a bunch of the CPy libraries provided by Adafruit, and the CPy version of teh Exixe Library
+Built on CPy V3, you'll need a bunch of the CPy libraries provided by Adafruit, and the CPy version of the Exixe Library

 ## What about the physical model?